 Using your rack efficiently is down to dexterity, remaining calm and staying organised.
 Know what you are carrying, where it is and make sure that when you take something from you rack you return it to the same place.
 The consequence of a messy rack is wasted time and energy spent looking for the small wires or large hex’s.
-Racking up well for trad climbing will safe you time and heart ache in the long run.
+Racking up well for trad climbing will save you time and heartache in the long run.

 The next problem is what to rack where and, for that matter, what to take with you?
 Again there is no right answer, but there are a few wrong ones.
 Your personal preference will quickly fall into place but experimenting with new ideas is helpful, especially on those rainy days when you’re stuck at home itching to get out.

 Racking up top tips

 Everybody has a different idea as to how many wires to take on a route.
 If you are climbing on a gritstone edge then the chances are you will be able to make a reasonable guess as to the sizes you’ll need and which it might be prudent to double up on.
 On longer and multi-pitch routes it is better to double up on all sizes of wires and rack them accordingly, as you will not be able to see the whole route and may need a greater selection of gear.

 How to rack even ten wires is a problem, as even this is too many for a single karabiner.
 To rack twenty, break them down into sets of small, medium and large with between 6 and 8 wires on each karabiner.
 It’s best to have a small overlap in the sets; so if you were going to have a doubled up rack of wires from 1 to 10, one way to break them down would be:

 Small – size 1 x 2, size 2 x 2, size 3 x 2, size 4 x 1